|Funding for:||UK Students|

 3.5-year D.Phil. studentship

-This project involves fundamental research in the field of quantum information science and engineering, including quantum optics, quantum control, materials science, and nanophotonics.
+This project offers the opportunity to undertake fundamental research in the field of quantum information science and engineering, involving elements of quantum optics, quantum control, materials science, and nanophotonics.

 This studentship is funded through the UK Engineering and Physical Sciences Research Council (EPSRC) Doctoral Training Partnership and is open to Home students (full award – home fees plus stipend).
 Full details of the eligibility requirements can be found on the UK Research and Innovation website.